 So by making such a presentation, isn't it really a fraudulent presentation?

-And isn't it as Rod Rosenstein said himself that they're putting the full faith and professionalism of their name on this document?
+And isn't it, as Rod Rosenstein said himself, that they're putting the full faith and professionalism of their name on this document?

-Uh Sean, I I don't want to immense words.
+Sean, I don't want to mince words.

-I I think it is a fraudulent uh application.
+I think it is a fraudulent application.

-I don't agree with the Pfizer approach.
+I don't agree with the FISE approach.

-And if the government did anything wrong, it'll be revealed and there'll be you know action can be taken.
+And if the government did anything wrong, it'll be revealed and there'll be, you know, action can be taken.

 Right.

-That's uh exactly Right.
+That's exactly right.

 And that will never, usually in these situations, that never ever becomes public.